YaoGroup/DIFFICE_jax/paper.md

 # Acknowledgements

-We thank Charlie Cowen-Breen for the discussion on PINNs optimization, and Ming-Ruey Chou and Robert Clapper for the Python Programming and Github preparation.
+We thank Charlie Cowen-Breen for the discussion on PINNs optimization, and Ming-Ruey Chou and Robert Clapper for Python Programming and Github preparation.
 We acknowledge the Office of the Dean for Research at Princeton University for partial funding support via the Dean for Research Fund for New Ideas in the Natural Sciences.
 C.-Y.L acknowledge the National Science Foundation for funding via Grant No. DMS-2245228,